 Lineage of Alaskan Thunderfuck

-Eventually, in the late 1970's, the sativa version of Alaskan Thunderfuck was mixed with an Afghani plant to foster a stronger, more balanced strain.
+In the late 1970s, breeders mixed the sativa version of Alaskan Thunderfuck with an Afghani plant, creating a stronger, more balanced, photoperiod strain.

 Growing Alaskan Thunderfuck

-Originally bred to withstand the climate in Alaska, this is a hearty plant which loves cooler, outdoor weather.
-Said to produce massive yields when grown outside, the plant sees an average of 32 ounces in each plant outdoors, with an average of 16 ounces per square meter when grown indoors.
+Originally bred to withstand the climate in Alaska, this is a hardy plant that loves cooler, outdoor weather.
+Said to produce massive yields when grown outside, the plant delivers an average 32 ounces of weed per seed outdoors, with an average of 16 ounces per square meter when grown indoors.

-When growing indoors, cultivators can expect a harvest in eight to nine weeks, while outdoor growers should expect to harvest around October.
+When growing indoors, cultivators can expect a harvest in eight to nine weeks from flowering, while outdoor growers should expect to harvest around October.

 Where to Find Alaskan Thunderfuck